xiaoyang325/megaCrawler/README.md

 ## Purpose
-MegaCrawler is a scrapper that is based on colly, and updates information in database periodically.
+MegaCrawler is a scraper that is based in colly, and updates information in database periodically.

 ## Feature
 * Service powered auto restart, can also run in clt.